-Meanwhile, the APU continues to utilize a CPU to run the operating system and most traditional PC productivity applications.companies like AMD taking initiative for heterogeneous computing to get accelerate in today’s world.
+Meanwhile, the APU continues to utilize a CPU to run the operating system and most traditional PC productivity applications.
+AMD have took initiative for heterogeneous computing to get accelerate in today’s world.

 |Single Core Era||Multi core Era||Heterogeneous System Era|

-The Floating point operations can be performed better with Graphic processing units(GPU) as compared to CPUs.
+The Floating point operations can be performed better with Graphic processing units(GPU) as compared to CPU.

 What is the difference between CPU and GPU ?